 This happened despite studies showing that medical cannabis eases neuropathic pain, and the government’s own National Institutes of Health stating, “Medical marijuana products may have a role in reducing the use of opioids needed to control pain.”

-There were also studies showing that deaths from opioids plummet in states with legal cannabis, and that 80 percent of cannabis users give up prescription pills.
+There were also studies showing that deaths from opioids plummet in states with legal cannabis, and that give up prescription pills.
 A Feb.
 2017 study confirmed that opioid dependence and overdoses dropped significantly in medical cannabis states.

 In January 2017, the National Academies of Science published an exhaustive review of the scientific literature and found that one of the most promising areas in medical cannabis is for the treatment of chronic pain.